Tencent/libpag/README.md

 ## Support Us

-If you think PAG is helpful, please give our repository a star.
+If you find libpag is helpful, please give a **Star** to it.
 We sincerely appreciate your support :)

 [![Stargazers over time](https://starchart.cc/Tencent/libpag.svg)](https://starchart.cc/Tencent/libpag)